 Both programs are project-based, with access to 1-on-1 mentors at least once a week.
 Students who like to have contact with their peers will enjoy Thinkful’s group mentorship sessions and pair programming, whereas those who learn best independently will prefer Bloc’s approach.

 One of the biggest differences between Thinkful and Bloc is that Bloc allows students to choose their own mentors.
 Bloc has a dedicated mentor page, where students can scroll through potential mentors and view their social media, personal projects, locale and availability.
 Though Thinkful, doesn’t allow students to choose a mentor, they will change your mentor upon request, and you can read about their mentorship policies here.

 If choosing your mentor is really important to you, go with Bloc.

-Job-Placement Rate + Post Graduate Resources
+Job-Placement Rate, Post Graduate Resources & Job Guarantees

 Bloc does not publish their job placement rates.
 Their career support program is integrated into the mentor relationship.
 Students go over their cover letters and resumes with their interviewer and participate in mock phone screens.
 Mentors will also review their students’ online presence including personal portfolio’s, Github and LinkedIn.

-For individuals who want to attend an in-person coding bootcamp, Thinkful has partnered with several bootcamps around the nation to offer their prepwork courses.
+For individuals who want to attend an in-person coding bootcamp, Thinkful has partnered with several bootcamps around the nation to offer bootcamp prep work courses.
 Students who sign up for the Thinkful Prepwork course and are accepted into a bootcamp will receive a tuition rebate.

 Both Thinkful and Bloc have similar application processes, and request that students set up a call to speak with an academic advisor to help them enroll in the right course.

 After scouring reviews, we’ve noted the following points seem to repeat in school reviews.